-This unique collaboration between the formidable team of Harmon Leon and Ted Rall holds up a mirror to modern conservative life and reflects a reality that is outrageous, entertaining, and always illuminating.
+A necessary read in the time of Trump, this unique collaboration by the formidable team of Harmon Leon and Ted Rall holds up a mirror to modern conservative life and reflects a reality that is outrageous, entertaining, and always illuminating.

 Publication Date: 12 December 2017

 LoC Control No.: 2017960409

 "A rollicking ride through Trumpland; Leon takes you on a tour of the stranger side of the States.
 By turns laugh-out-loud funny and poignant, it’s a vital guide to understanding what is happening in America today."

 US Correspondent for The Daily Telegraph

 "If you’ve had the courage to peek out of your asshole and take a gander at our devolving America, you won’t be shocked the evils and inequities that Harmon Leon takes to task in this book.
 But you’ll be amazed how Leon’s hilarious subterfuge of a collapsed system can make us laugh as we slowly swirl down the muddy toilet."

 author of This Is Not Fame: A "From What I Re-Memoir"